* MSCI world shares fall 0.3 pct, add to Powell-fuelled loss

-The U.S. Federal Reserve chief, in his debut testimony to Congress on Wednesday, struck a mildly hawkish note, noting inflation had risen since December and vowing to prevent the economy from overheating.
+Powell had struck a mildly hawkish note, noting inflation had risen since December and vowing to prevent the economy from overheating..

-That was enough for traders to add bets on the Fed squeezing in another rate rise this year, with futures tied to target policy rates now pricing a one-in-three chance of a fourth hike.
+But that was enough for traders to add bets on the Fed squeezing in another rate rise this year, with futures now pricing a one-in-three chance of a fourth hike.

-Emerging equities fell 1 percent, pulled down by a 1.4 percent tumble in Hong Kong and on track for their biggest monthly loss since November 2016, while Japan's Nikkei lost 1.4 percent and snapped a five-month run of gains.
+Emerging equities fell 1 percent, pulled down by a 1.4 percent tumble in Hong Kong and set for their biggest monthly loss since November 2016, while Japan's Nikkei lost 1.4 percent and snapped a five-month run of gains.

 Not everyone is bearish however.

 "Equities and risk assets may wobble as yields rise, but stronger growth should be good for corporate earnings and offset the impact from the expected increase in central bank policy rates," the world's biggest asset manager BlackRock said.

 Unicredit analysts agreed.
 They said that while markets might price in higher U.S. interest rates, these would likely remain modest and also hinge on economic data staying robust.